-With support from the African-American Studies Program and the Faculty Development Office (Office of the Provost), the Pedagogy Project currently sponsors the Small Group Analysis Feedback Program.
+With support from the Faculty Development Office (Office of the Provost), the Pedagogy Project currently sponsors the Small Group Analysis Feedback Program and Classroom Observations.

 Each year a group of faculty participate in the Small Group Analysis Program of the Pedagogy Project, an opportunity to give and receive feedback on classroom instruction.
 This small group analysis process allows instructors to receive feedback from their students while their course is in process.
 An outside facilitator asks students to identify 1) what aspects of the course are enhancing their learning; 2) what could be improved to enhance their learning; and 3) what they can do to enhance their learning.
 The questions are responded to in small groups and on an individual basis in anonymous process conducted with the instructor out of the room.